documentationfor yFiles for HTML 3.0.0.1

 Custom Styles

-yFiles for HTML offers an abstract style implementation, the EdgeStyleBase<TVisual>.
-Creating custom styles using this class as base class is discussed in detail in section Customizing Styles.
+yFiles for HTML offers abstract style implementations, the EdgeStyleBase<TVisual> and the PathEdgeStyleBase.
+Creating custom styles using these classes as a base is discussed in detail in Customizing Styles.

 Invisible Edges

-The VoidEdgeStyle can be used to render an edge invisible, while the edge is still in the graph.
-Additionally, the edge is not visible to any interactions like mouse clicks.
+The IEdgeStyle.VOID_EDGE_STYLE can render an edge invisible, even though the edge is still part of the graph structure.
+Additionally, the edge will not be subject to any interactions, such as mouse clicks.

 Decorations: Arrows

-Arrows are visual decorations that can be placed at an edge’s ends.
-Normally, this decoration is some kind of arrowhead that is used to indicate the edge’s direction.
+Arrows are visual decorations that can be placed at the ends of an edge.
+Typically, this decoration is an arrowhead, which indicates the edge’s direction.

-Arrows do not define the direction of an edge.
-They only indicate it.
-The difference is that in the graph model, an edge has a defined source and target end, and arrows may appear on either end.
-Also some graph analysis and layout algorithms may assume an edge direction that is consistent with the graph model, but deviates from the visualization.
+Arrows do not define the direction of an edge; they only indicate it.
+The distinction is that, in the graph model, an edge has a defined source and target end.
+Arrows can appear on either end, independent of the source or target definition.
+Also, some graph analysis and layout algorithms might assume an edge direction that aligns with the graph model but differs from the visualization.

-As visual decorations they are used with IEdgeStyle implementations which support arrows.
-In yFiles for HTML, these are PolylineEdgeStyle, BezierEdgeStyle, ArcEdgeStyle and BridgeEdgeStyle.
+As visual decorations, they are used with IEdgeStyle implementations that support arrows.
+In yFiles for HTML, these are PolylineEdgeStyle, BezierEdgeStyle, ArcEdgeStyle, and BridgeEdgeStyle.

-The IArrow interface provides a number of predefined arrowhead renderings which can be directly used with the sourceArrow and targetArrow properties of these styles.
+There are several predefined arrowhead rendering types which can be specified when creating an Arrow.
+You can use these arrows with the sourceArrow and targetArrow properties of these styles.

 Specifying source and target arrows